|BWV 215 Preise dein Glücke, gesegnetes

 And if our hopes run not amiss,

-Thy mighty father's(2) form and his great deeds be reading.
+Thy mighty father's(2) form and of his great

 3. Aria (T)